pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-set.md

 : URL of the site where the page to update is located

 `-l, --layoutType [layoutType]`
 : Layout of the page.
-Allowed values `Article,Home`
+Allowed values `Article,Home,SingleWebPartAppPage,RepostPage,HeaderlessSearchResults,Spaces,Topic`

 `-p, --promoteAs [promoteAs]`
 : Update the page purpose.
 Allowed values `HomePage,NewsPage`